Paorakh/workfile/specs/DRAFT_1.1.0.md

 - **Users** : Direct members involved in a project, milestone or task eg. @johndoe
 - **Groups** : The set of predefined members involved in a project eg. managers
 - **Priority** : A descriptive word to define the intensity of a job eg. high, low, etc
+- **Status** : A progress status for any task, subtask and milestone

 ## Tokens
 Tokens define the grammar of a workfile.